 Related: How to save money as a teen

 Save for later life

 Get paid, save, and budget.
-Teens can learn how to prepare for a healthier financial life as an adult with a GoHenry prepaid debit card.
+Teens can learn how to prepare for a healthier financial life as an adult with a GoHenry teen debit card.
 It's the perfect way for them to get paid, learn to budget and keep their money in saving pots whether they are saving for driving lessons, university or a longer-term goal.